rmetzler/NoSQL-for-Dependable-Systems/README.md

 Jan Schütze [@dracoblue](twitter.com/dracoblue "follow Jan Schütze on Twitter")

-_TODO:EXPLAIN QUORUMS_
+_TODO: EXPLAIN QUORUMS (Fault tolerant patterns II page 11)_
+_TODO: Explain Amnesia_
+_TODO: Explain Split Brain_

 ## Fault Model
-On very large e-commerce websites like Amazon people order every minute _TODO:WRITE-SOME-FACTS_.
-Amazon has statistics showing a causal connection between response time of the amazon.com website and the time potential customers spend on the website. _TODO:SOURCE?_
+On very large e-commerce websites like Amazon people order every minute _TODO: WRITE SOME FACTS_.
+Amazon has statistics showing a causal connection between response time of the amazon.com website and the time potential customers spend on the website. _TODO: SOURCE?_
 The customer's shopping cart has to be allways accessible for writes and the slightest outage has direct significant financial consequences.

 But on the other side failures are the normal case, not an exception.
 Disks fail, the network experiences partitioning and whole data centers could become potentially unavailable because of natural disasters like hurricanes.